Nonlinear Assimilation via Score-based Sequential Langevin Sampling: Non-asymptotic Convergence Guarantees

-\begin{remark}[Condition number] Assumption~\ref{assumption:transition} (iv) introduces a condition number $\kappa$, which, as noted by~\citet{purohit2024posterior}, quantifies the inherent challenges in the posterior sampling.
-To illustrate this concept, consider the $(k+1)$-th step.
-When the likelihood function $g_{k+1}(\vy_{k+1}|\cdot)$ primarily concentrates on the support $\Omega_{k+1}$ of the prediction distribution $q_{k+1}(\cdot|\vy_{[k]})$, the denominator in~\eqref{eq:condition:number} remains sufficiently bounded away from zero, resulting in a moderate value of $\kappa$.
-Conversely, if the likelihood $g_{k+1}(\vy_{k+1}|\cdot)$ concentrates on a region with low prediction probability and vanishes elsewhere, the denominator in~\eqref{eq:condition:number} approaches zero, yielding a large condition number and indicating significant ill-posedness.
-As demonstrated in Theorem~\ref{theorem:section:convergence}, the error of the posterior sampling grows with this condition number. \end{remark}
+quantifies the inherent difficulty of posterior sampling.
+To illustrate this concept at the $(k+1)$-th step: when the likelihood function $g_{k+1}(\vy_{k+1}|\cdot)$ concentrates on the high-probability support of the predictive distribution $q_{k+1}(\cdot|\vy_{[k]})$, the denominator in \eqref{eq:condition:number} remains bounded away from zero, resulting in a moderate condition number $\kappa$.
+Conversely, if the likelihood concentrates in a region where the predictive probability is negligible, the denominator approaches zero, leading to a large condition number and indicating numerical ill-posedness.
+As demonstrated in Theorem~\ref{theorem:section:convergence}, the error of the posterior sampling grows with this condition number.
+Proposition~\ref{proposition:lower:bound} establishes that the linear growth condition in Assumption~\ref{assumption:bounded} (ii) ensures the density retains sufficient mass across the state space to prevent the denominator from vanishing, thereby providing a safeguard for the condition number. \end{remark}

+Finally, to provide some intuations, we provide some concrete examples that simultaneously satisfy Assumptions~\ref{assumption:posterior:smooth},~\ref{assumption:LSI:posterior} and~\ref{assumption:bounded}.
+All these examples consider linear Gaussian measurement model.
+Verifying the log-Sobolev inequality for the posterior distribution with a nonlinear Gaussian measurement model remains open.